 If the thyroxine replacement is monitored adequately and kept stable, there should be no side-effects.

 Patients whose thyroid function stays stable after the bout of inflammation have a risk of developing hypothyroidism in the long run.
-They should ask their doctor if they have any concerns.
+They should discuss any concerns they have with their doctor.

 Very rarely, some patients with Hashimoto’s disease may develop cancer cells in the thyroid due to development of cancer of the lymph cells (lymphoma).
-Again, patients should ask their doctor if they have any concerns.
+Again, patients should discuss any concerns they have with their doctor.